Māori history: Decline and revival

-From the late 19th century, successful Māori politicians such as James Carroll, Āpirana Ngata, Te Rangi Hīroa and Maui Pomare, were influential in politics.
+From the late 19th century, successful Māori politicians such as James Carroll, Āpirana Ngata, Te Rangi Hīroa and Māui Pōmare, were influential in politics.
 At one point Carroll became Acting Prime Minister.
 The group, known as the Young Māori Party, cut across voting-blocs in Parliament and aimed to revitalise the Māori people after the devastation of the previous century.
 They believed the future path called for a degree of assimilation, with Māori adopting European practices such as Western medicine and education, especially learning English.

 During the First World War, a Māori pioneer force was taken to Egypt but quickly was turned into a successful combat infantry battalion; in the last years of the war it was known as the "Māori Pioneer Battalion".
 It mainly comprised Te Arawa, Te Aitanga-a-Māhaki, Te Aitanga-a-Hauiti, Ngāti Porou and Ngāti Kahungunu and later many Cook Islanders; the Waikato and Taranaki tribes refused to enlist or be conscripted.

 Māori were badly hit by the 1918 influenza epidemic when the Māori battalion returned from the Western Front.
 The death rate from influenza for Māori was 4.5 times higher than for Pākehā.
 Many Māori, especially in the Waikato, were very reluctant to visit a doctor and went to a hospital only when the patient was nearly dead.
 To cope with isolation, Waikato Māori, under Te Puea's leadership, increasingly returned to the old Pai Mārire (Hau hau) cult of the 1860s.

 Until 1893, 53 years after the Treaty of Waitangi, Māori did not pay tax on land holdings.
 In 1893 a very light tax was payable only on leasehold land, and it was not till 1917 that Māori were required to pay a heavier tax equal to half that paid by other New Zealanders.

 During the Second World War, the government decided to exempt Māori from the conscription that applied to other citizens.
-The Māori volunteered in large numbers, forming the 28th or Māori Battalion, which performed creditably, notably in Crete, North Africa and Italy.
+The Māori volunteered in large numbers, forming the 28th or Māori Battalion.
 Altogether 16,000 Māori took part in the war.
 Māori, including Cook Islanders, made up 12 per cent of the total New Zealand force.
 3,600 served in the Māori Battalion, the remainder serving in artillery, pioneers, home guard, infantry, airforce, and navy.